-Beginning with his reading of Comte, ending with his very late writings, reconstruction as a program had a negative and a positive agenda.
-The negative consisted in Dewey's efforts to break thought about human conduct free from its roots in the remote, metaphysical systems of prior philosophy.
-Through Dewey's negative agenda of reconstruction, he argued strenuously that philosophers should "turn their backs completely" on metaphysical dualisms in the emerging scientific era.5 And the positive agenda encompassed Dewey's efforts to ground principles for the rectification of practice in education, public affairs, social life, and aesthetic life, which we can loosely sum up as his instrumentalism or experimentalism.
+free from its roots in the remote, metaphysical systems of prior philosophy.
+Through Dewey's negative agenda of reconstruction, he argued strenuously that philosophers should "turn their backs completely" on metaphysical dualisms in the emerging scientific era.
+(Dewey 2012: 144) And the positive encompassed Dewey's efforts to ground principles for the rectification of practice in education, public affairs, social, and aesthetic life, which we can loosely sum up as his instrumentalism or experimentalism.

-In what follows, I hypothesize that the trouble with reconstruction arose primarily from Dewey's pursuit of his negative agenda, an ill-conceived polemic against the historical tradition in philosophy and its implications for education and other humane concerns.
-To carry out his negative work, Dewey needed to show that prominent thinkers of the past had formulated and propagated unsound ideas that present-day people should discard or ignore.
+In what follows, I hypothesize that the trouble with reconstruction arose primarily through Dewey's pursuit of his negative agenda, an ill-conceived polemic against the historical tradition in philosophy and its implications for education and other humane concerns.
+To carry out his negative work, Dewey needed to show that prominent thinkers of the past had formulated and propagated unsound ideas, which present-day people should discard or ignore.
 He tried to do that without engaging the erring ideas at close quarters.
 His negative agenda became a blanket rejection, leading him to discard much of potential value to his positive agenda.
-I believe constructive reconstruction - adapting instrumental rationality for the guidance of practical life - also had significant weaknesses, but I will leave the positive agenda and its weaknesses for brief consideration in later sections.
+I believe constructive reconstruction-adapting instrumental rationality for the guidance of practical life-also had significant weaknesses, but I will leave the positive agenda and its weaknesses for brief consideration in later sections.